Nettlesworth Primary School

 We regularly assess and track each child’s phonic ability across school.
 Within Key Stage 2 individual children who require phonic work are able to access this approach within their normal Literacy sessions.

-Children in KS1 and Lower KS2 primarily use the Oxford Reading Tree scheme of books but within each class there is a mini Library where books both fiction and non-fiction can be accessed.
+Children in Lower and upper KS2 primarily use the Oxford Reading Tree scheme of books but within each class there is a mini Library where books both fiction and non-fiction can be accessed.

 We also use the Lexia Reading programme with every child in school.
 This is a personalised reading programme which tracks each child’s reading progress.
 Class teachers are able to pinpoint any gaps in a child’s knowledge and allocate additional practice.
 Children access Lexia for 30 minutes 3 times per week.